Please help us spread the word by sharing on facebook.

 Educators and activists undertaking to advance such a campaign are requested to inform the International Institute on Peace Education (IIPE) of their efforts so as to share them with other educators.

-Drafted by Betty Reardon in March 2013, revised in August 2013, continuing to gather endorsement in addition to those below.
+Drafted by Betty Reardon March 2013, revised March 2014, continuing to gather endorsement in addition to those below.

 Organization / Institutional Endorsements